wiznet-grace/STM32F412-W6300-SoM-C/README.md

 ### 8. Serial Monitor

-Open a serial terminal at 115200 bps to view example output.
+Open a serial terminal on USART3 at 115200 bps, 8-N-1 to view example output.

 ## Port Layer